Railroad police: India

-and also to ensure the safety, security and boost the confidence of the traveling public in the Indian Railways.
+and ensuring the safety, security and boosting the confidence of the traveling public in the Indian Railways.

 Indonesia

 Polsuska (Indonesian: Polisi Khusus Kereta Api or Railroad Special Police) is a law enforcement unit under the auspices of the Indonesian Railway Company.
-Polsuska in its role as a special railroad police is tasked to: apply sanctions in accordance with legislation and implement security, prevention of crime, and prevent non-justice actions within the scope of the Indonesian railways as a partner of the national police.
-Polsuska has the responsibilities relating to law and order including security of railway stations and train users.
-Polsuska officers wear black as their uniform and wear orange berets pulled to the left.
+Polsuska, in its role as a special railroad police, is tasked to: apply sanctions in accordance with legislation and implement security, prevention of crime, and prevent non-justice actions within the scope of the Indonesian railways as a partner of the national police.
+Polsuska is responsible for law and order, including the security of railway stations and train users.
+Polsuska officers wear black as their uniforms and orange berets pulled to the left.
 Polsuska is trained by but not part of the Indonesian National Police.
 Polsuska is under the command of the Indonesian Railway Company's Directorate of Safety and Security.

-The Commuter Lines which serve Greater Jakarta maintains its own security force which are categorized as security guards, their uniform are light-brown and wear orange vest and are known as (Petugas Keamanan Dalam /PKD).
+The Commuter Lines, which serve Greater Jakarta, maintain their own security force, categorized as security guards; their uniforms are light-brown, and they wear orange vests known as (Petugas Keamanan Dalam/PKD).
 These are not part of Polsuska.

-Every railway station in Indonesia also operates several security guards to assist Polsuska in the field of law and order including security.
-During peak seasons such as during the last days of Ramadan and other national holidays, Polsuska may be assisted by members from the military and police to provide additional security presence within the Indonesian Railways.
+Every railway station in Indonesia also operates several security guards to assist Polsuska in law and order, including security.
+During peak seasons, such as during the last days of Ramadan and other national holidays, Polsuska may be assisted by members of the military and police to provide additional security presence within the Indonesian Railways.